arfin97/Dream-Hospital-Manager/README.md

 5. Updated Database version 0.3 with enough patients.
 6. All buttons are flat.
 7. Designed add doctor, add patient, patient release page.

+# Challenges faced:
+1. Database was blocked.
+2. Action Listeners can’t write variables.
+3. Closing window properly.
+4. Deleting, Updating, Inserting into the database.
+5. Tabs, Combo box, Radio Button etc. implementation.
+6. Fixing little bugs.

+# Conclusion:
+This was a great experience doing this project.
+This project was intended to make the hospital management system easier and reliable.
+I hope the intention of the program gets full filled.
+It will greatly help the hospitals that are little and are growing.
+The full scale version update of this program will be applicable to the bigger enterprise hospitals.
+The challenges I faced and the learning I’ve gone through will come in great help in the future.